Our favorite CEO was featured on Appia’s Ask the Expert Series this week. You can view the original article here.

 Appia: What role do you see analytics and attribution playing in today’s mobile marketing mix?

 Charles Manning: Analytics and attribution have always played an important role in marketing decisions, but with mobile, for the first time, the industry is positioned to provide a completely trackable framework that offers advertisers unprecedented visibility into the effectiveness of their ad spend.
 Attribution makes it very clear which campaigns are driving the most value in terms of volume of users and the value of those users.
 Essentially attribution takes the confusion out of the market by allowing the advertiser to define the most important drivers of quality users and enabling them to pinpoint what’s working and what isn’t.

 Analytics can drill down into campaigns and provide insight into and visualization of users, sessions, countries, device versions, platform versions, app versions and other important metrics.
-In cases where no device identifiers are provided by a publisher or network, the Kochava platform automatically engages its fingerprinting algorithms to accurately attribute those end users without the device ID.
+In cases where no device identifiers are provided by a publisher or network, the Kochava platform automatically engages its probabilistic algorithms to accurately attribute those end users without the device ID.
 With clear and easy-to-visualize attribution data from Kochava, double billing is eliminated, no-hassle integration is made possible across every media partner an advertiser chooses to work with and advertisers can easily determine the real value of end users and where they are coming from.
 At the end of the day, analytics and attribution have become the brain of the marketing mix, informing decisions and driving incredible efficiencies.

 Appia: Do you think that role will change over the next twelve months?